 \section{Introduction}

-{\bf [As of 2020-09-02, this document has been accepted for publication as a chapter in the book {\em Interpretable Artificial Intelligence: A Perspective of Granular Computing}, to be published by Springer-Verlag and edited by Witold Pedrycz and Shyi-Ming Chen.]} \\ \\ As its title suggests, the subject of this chapter is how the {\em SP System}, which means the {\em SP Theory of Intelligence}, and its realisation as the {\em SP Computer Model}, may promote `transparency' and `granularity' in both the structuring and processing of knowledge.
+As its title suggests, the subject of this chapter is how the {\em SP System}, which means the {\em SP Theory of Intelligence}, and its realisation as the {\em SP Computer Model}, may promote `transparency' and `granularity' in both the structuring and processing of knowledge.
 It is chiefly relevant to AI and the modelling of human learning, perception, and cognition (HLPC) but, as will be described later, it is also relevant to other areas of application for the SP System.

 Since people often ask about the meaning of `SP', it is intended to be a name, not an abbreviation.
 That said, Section \ref{ic-in-sp-system-section} describes the meanings of `S' and `P' in the SP programme of research.